ANONIMO1234576856/Cmdix/README.md

 Cmdix Is An Android Terminal Application That Is Simple and modern, connected with Shizuku, this application is specifically `for Android 9+` users.Made by Nozz Trick using _Skectware_

+# Feature
+- Modern and Minimalist UI
+- Running a Shell (With Shizuku)
+- Run .sh Files with One Click
+- Available in two languages: Indonesian and English

 # Screenshot
 ![Screen1](src/images/screen1.png)
 ![Screen2](src/images/screen2.png)